Higher-dimensional study of extensions via torsors: The 3-category of -torsors

-\begin{definition} A \emph{morphism of right $\twoG$-torsors} from $\twoP$ to $\twoQ$ is given by the triplet $(F,\gamma,\Psi)$ where \begin{itemize} \item $F:\twoP \ra \twoQ$ is a morphism of $\ES$-2-stacks; \item $\gamma: m_\twoQ \circ (F \times \id_{\twoG}) \Ra F \circ m_\twoP $ is a natural 2-transformation of $\ES$-2-stacks whose component at $(p,g) \in \twoP \times \twoG(U)$ is the 1-arrow $\gamma_{(p,g)}:Fp.g \ra F(p.g)$ (for simplicity we use the notation $.$ for both actions of $\twoG$ on $\twoP$ and on $\twoQ$) and which expresses the compatibility between the morphism of $\ES$-2-stacks $F$ and the two actions $m_\twoP$ and $m_\twoQ$ of $\twoG$ on $\twoP$ and on $\twoQ$; \item $\Psi$ is a modification of $\ES$-2-stacks whose component at $(p,g_1,g_2) \in \twoP \times \twoG^2(U)$ is the 2-arrow
+\begin{definition} A \emph{morphism of right $\twoG$-torsors} from $\twoP=(\twoP,m_\twoP,\mu_\twoP,\Theta_\twoP)$ to $\twoQ=(\twoQ,m_\twoQ,\mu_\twoQ,\Theta_\twoQ)$ is given by the triplet $(F,\gamma,\Psi)$ where \begin{itemize} \item $F:\twoP \ra \twoQ$ is a morphism of $\ES$-2-stacks; \item $\gamma: m_\twoQ \circ (F \times \id_{\twoG}) \Ra F \circ m_\twoP $ is a natural 2-transformation of $\ES$-2-stacks whose component at $(p,g) \in \twoP \times \twoG(U)$ is the 1-arrow $\gamma_{(p,g)}:Fp.g \ra F(p.g)$ (for simplicity we use the notation $.$ for both actions of $\twoG$ on $\twoP$ and on $\twoQ$) and which expresses the compatibility between the morphism of $\ES$-2-stacks $F$ and the two actions $m_\twoP$ and $m_\twoQ$ of $\twoG$ on $\twoP$ and on $\twoQ$; \item $\Psi$ is a modification of $\ES$-2-stacks whose component at $(p,g_1,g_2) \in \twoP \times \twoG^2(U)$ is the 2-arrow

 \end{itemize} and which expresses the obstruction to the compatibility between the natural 2-transformation $\gamma$ and the natural 2-transformations $\mu_\twoP$ and $\mu_\twoQ$ underlying $\twoP$ and $\twoQ$.
-Moreover we require that the modification $\Psi$ is compatible with the modifications $\Theta_\twoP$ and $\Theta_\twoQ$, i.e. the pasting of the 2-arrows in the diagram
+Moreover we require that the modification $\Psi$ is compatible with the modifications $\Theta_\twoP$ and $\Theta_\twoQ$, i.e. we have the following equation of 2-arrows